Spintronic Neuron Using a Magnetic Tunnel Junction for Low-Power Neuromorphic Computing: DERIVATION AND SIMULATION OF ARTIFICIAL NEURON EQUATION

 For this system, there is a threshold current, $I_\text{th}$, as in spin-torque-nano-oscillators {[}Slavin 2009{]}.
-When the input current $I_\text{in} > I_\text{th}$, the free layer magnetization will process about $\vb{B}_\text{eff}$ {[}Houssameddine 2007{]}.
-For the geometry considered here, there will be an out-of-plane rotation for steady-state currents above $I_\text{th}$ {[}Houssameddine 2007{]}.
+When the input current $I_\text{in} > I_\text{th}$, the free layer magnetization processes around $\vb{B}\text{eff}$.
+In the geometry considered here, steady-state currents above $I\text{th}$ cause an out-of-plane rotation {[}Houssameddine 2007{]}.

 When there is no input current ($I_\text{in} = 0$), $\vb{m}$ will be aligned with $\vb{B}_\text{ext}$, along the $\vu{x}$ direction.
 When the input current is positive, but $I_\text{in} \leq I_\text{th}$, the free layer magnetization will remain stationary in the $\vu{x}-\vu{y}$ plane with a phase angle $\phi$ less than the threshold phase of $90^\circ$.
 When the phase is $\phi = 90^\circ$, the threshold current can be calculated from (\ref{ane}), and is